Guide to Cremation Costs in Toronto & the GTA, ON

 What Toronto Legislation Governs the Requirements for Cremation Arrangements?

-In Toronto, the Bereavement Authority of Toronto primarily outlines the laws governing cremation.
-The Bereavement Authority regulates the requirements for the cremation process to ensure it is conducted safely and legally.
+The Bereavement Authority sets the requirements for cremation to ensure it is conducted safely and legally.

 The main key points are:

 Permit for disposition: A permit for disposition of the body is required for cremation.
 This permit is issued by the local registrar or the province’s vital statistics office.
-The funeral home or crematory typically handles the process of obtaining this permit.
+The funeral home or crematory typically handles obtaining this permit.

 Identification: Toronto law requires that the deceased be appropriately identified and tracked throughout the entire process of cremation.
 This helps ensure the correct remains are returned to the family.